Man Utd legend Rooney named permanent Derby boss on contract through to 2023 | Goal.com

 “Our recent upturn in results under Wayne was married together with some positive performances, notably the 2-0 home win over Swansea City and the 4-0 victory at Birmingham City.

-“During that nine-game run we also dramatically improved their defensive record and registered five clean sheets in the process, while in the attacking third we became more effective and ruthless too.
+“During that nine-game run we also dramatically improved our defensive record and registered five clean sheets in the process, while in the attacking third we became more effective and ruthless too.

 “Those foundations have provided a platform for the club to build on in the second half of the season under Wayne’s guidance.”